Andrić Prize: History

 The prize was founded by the Ivo Andrić Foundation in accordance with the last will of Yugoslav Nobel laureate Ivo Andrić.
 The formal foundation took place on 12 March 1976, and the rules for granting the prize were amended in 2005, 2006, 2019 and 2020.
 Three jurors decide on the winner.
 The jurors themselves are elected by a board of literary authors, critics and historians to a mandate of 3 years.
 The prize consists of a diploma and a sum of money.
 It is given to the winner at a ceremony held every year on October 10, the birth date of Ivo Andrić.

 For the year 2010, no work was awarded for the first time in the prize's history.
 According to the jurors' statement, none of the authors nominated that year deserved the prize, although "some quality works were nominated".

-Winners
+Recipients

 The following is a list of recipients of the Andrić Prize for each year.